Forestry investments

 Forest Stewardship Council (FSC)

-FSC aims to promote environmentally sound, socially acceptable and economically viable management of the world's forests.
-The forest should be safeguarded as an ecosystem while ensuring the long-term use of wood.
-Work in the forest must be carried out safely and fairly.
+The FSC aims to promote environmentally friendly, socially responsible and economically viable management of the world's forests.
+The forest should be safeguarded as an ecosystem and the long-term use of wood should be ensured.
+Work in the forest should be carried out safely and fairly.
 Forests worldwide are certified by FSC.

 Are you a private or institutional investor?